sakshyamaryal/ecommerce/README.md

     Contributions are welcome!
 Feel free to open issues or submit pull requests.

 # License

-    This project is Not-open-source and available under the MIT License.
+    This project is open-source and available under the MIT License.

 # Author
     Sakshyam Aryal